Home Compare DKSH.SW vs SGSN.SW

 DKSH Holding vs SGS: Which Stock Looks Stronger in 2026?

 The clearest separation starts in profitability, with growth adding a second layer of support.
-SGS SA leads by 9 points on the overall comparison score.
+The overall score gap is 13 points in favour of SGS SA.

 INDUSTRY COMPARISON